connery-io/connery-sdk/README.md

 To add your plugin or client to the lists, see our [contributing guide](/CONTRIBUTING.md).

+## 🚀 Quickstart

+Check out the [Quickstart](https://docs.connery.io/docs/platform/quick-start/) guide to get started with Connery.

 ## 📖 Documentation

-Check out the [Connery Documentation](https://docs.connery.io) to learn more.
+Check out the [Documentation](https://docs.connery.io) to learn more.

 ## 💬 Feedback & Support